merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 This biosynthesis pathway has five steps, or chemical reactions.
 The [first reaction](https://www.genome.jp/dbget-bin/www_bget?R00480) in the pathway requires an aspartate kinase enzyme (also known as a homoserine dehydrogenase), and there are four possible orthologs known to encode this function: K00928, K12524, K12525, or K12526.
 Only one of these genes is required to be able to carry out this step.
 In contrast, the [second reaction](https://www.genome.jp/dbget-bin/www_bget?R02291) can be fulfilled by only one known KO, the aspartate-semialdehyde dehydrogenase [K00133](https://www.genome.jp/dbget-bin/www_bget?ko:K00133).

-The text-based definition for module M00018 is this:
+The definition string for module M00018 is this:

 ```
 (K00928,K12524,K12525,K12526) K00133 (K00003,K12524,K12525) (K00872,K02204,K02203) K01733